oaguilar5/refactored-octo-doodle/README.md

        * GitHub username 3: oaguilar5
        * GitHub username 4: tirefrier
        * GitHub username 5: eshita97
    * When did you complete this exercise?
+3/1/2018 @ 6:57PM
    * How long did it take your team to complete this exercise?
+1.5 hours

 ## Table of Contents